neticdk/k8s-workshop/simple-kubernetes/README.md

 ```

 You see one of these namespaces is called "default", and if we do not specify anything concerning namespaces
-(and we did not) then everything which can go into a namesapce will go into that one.
+(and we did not) then that is the default place to do stuff.
+This means that everything we did, went into that namespace.

 We can use a short form for `namespaces` called `ns`
 ```bash
 $ kubectl get ns
 ```

-This will not give us the same as above, you have installed the former into the default namespqace, we want to use that as a way to dive into the definion of a namespace:
+There is a way to get the specification for the default namespace.

 ```bash
 $ kubectl get ns default -o yaml